roncampbell/NICAR2019/Data analysis in R.md

  missing
        0

-The summary() function is good most of the time; if you want more precise values and really need the standard deviation and missing values, favstats() is useful.
-Both show that the typical wildfire is small, with a median size of around 512 acres and a mean (mathematical average) of 2,817 acres.
+Both tools show that the typical wildfire is small, with a median size of around 512 acres and a mean (mathematical average) of 2,817 acres.
 But notice that very high standard deviation -- 11,611 acres.
 That's the tell, the sign that the mean is, uh, meaningless.

-Let's see if there's a historical pattern.
-We have nearly data for nearly 12,000 fires for more than a century.
+Perhaps there's a historical pattern.
+We have nearly data for nearly 12,000 fires going back more than a century.
 Maybe we can see something if we break them down by decade instead of by year.
 To do that, we again will use dplyr's mutate tool.
 We'll also use something most of us non-math majors never encountered, the modulus, or remainder from division.
-Specifically we'll transform years into their decade-equivalents.

 > <code>Wildfires <- Wildfires %>%
 mutate(